Ekwuno/cloudflare-docs/content/pages/platform/direct-upload.md

 If using Wrangler, you will see a `Error: Pages only supports files up to 25 MiB in size. <file> is <size> in size` error for asset size exceedance and **"Error: Pages only supports up to 20,000 files in a deployment at the moment.
 Try a smaller project”** for asset number exceedance.

 If using the drag and drop method, a red warning symbol will appear next to an asset if too large and thus unsuccessfully uploaded.
 In this case, you may choose to delete that asset but you cannot replace it.
-In order to do so, you must reupload the entire project.
+To do so, you must reupload the entire project.
 If you exceed the file number limit, you will receive a {write error message here} error.